 - A. Permanently protect important wildlife habitat, particularly areas that include: - a.
 Locally significant biodiversity; - b.
 Variety of habitats with a diversity of geologic features and types of vegetation; - c.
 Endangered habitat or species of plant or animal; - d.
 Wildlife corridors, connectivity of habitat or prevent fragmentation of habitats; - e.
-Wetlands and wetland buffers. - B. Restore filled wetlands or otherwise degraded wetlands. - C. Preserve and protect important surface water bodies, including streams, wetlands, vernal pools or riparian zones. - D. Preserve, enhance and expand the city's network of undeveloped, open spaces that include and surround its natural areas (including its coastline, inland and coastal wetlands and rivers).
+Wetlands and wetland buffers. - B. Restore filled wetlands or otherwise degraded wetlands. - C. Preserve and protect important surface water bodies, including streams, wetlands, vernal pools or riparian zones. - D. Preserve, enhance and expand the city's network of undeveloped, open spaces that include and surround its natural areas (including its coastline, inland and coastal wetlands and rivers). - E. Climate change adaptation: - a.
+Protection of open space within both the current 100-year flood zone and areas that may become part of the flood zone in the future; - b.
+Protection of open space in areas to which wetlands may migrate; - c.
+Enhancement of coastal wetlands that will absorb wave action from storms and provide flood storage; and stormwater management.

-Secondary Criteria: Projects which address as many of the following secondary criteria as possible will receive additional preference for funding (listed in no particular order):
+Secondary Criteria: Projects are encouraged to meet one or more of the following secondary criteria (listed in no particular order):

-- E. Provide connections with existing trails, protected open space or potential trail linkages. - F. Protect key parcels and sites for multi-purpose trails, scenic and water views. - G. Improve and protect the waterfront for recreational use, improve access to and enhance the aesthetic experience of the waterfront. - H. Provide flood control/storage by protecting undeveloped land within the floodplain. - I. Enhance protection of land governed by the Conservation Commission (such as the Forest River Trail). - J. Increase pedestrian accessibility and connectivity, and maximizes universal access, where applicable. - K. Protect drinking water quantity and quality. - L. Preserve active agricultural use. - M. Provide opportunities for passive recreation and environmental education, including waterfront amenities. - N. Includes new or improved signage directing people to the city's natural areas.
+- F. Provide connections with existing trails, protected open space or potential trail linkages. - G. Protect key parcels and sites for multi-purpose trails, scenic and water views. - H. Improve and protect the waterfront for recreational use, improve access to and enhance the aesthetic experience of the waterfront.

+- I. Provide flood control/storage by protecting undeveloped land within the floodplain. - J. Enhance protection of land governed by the Conservation Commission (such as the Forest River Trail). - K. Increase pedestrian accessibility and connectivity, and maximizes universal access, where applicable. - L. Protect drinking water quantity and quality. - M. Preserve active agricultural use. - N. Provide opportunities for passive recreation and environmental education, including waterfront amenities. - O. Includes new or improved signage directing people to the city's natural areas.